 What Is An Investment Advisor And What Do They Do?

 The role of an investment advisor is to recommend quality investments.
 In addition, they provide advice on securities, such as mutual funds, stocks and bonds.
 Typically, they work for firms (these firms can be independent or owned by banks).
 Investment advisors work with you to build a portfolio of investments that suit your financial situation.
-In addition, the consider your long- and short-term financial goals.
+In addition, consider your long- and short-term financial goals.
 In return, advisors usually receive a commission or a flat fee for their services.

 What Is A Financial Coach And What Do They Do?

-A financial coach (also referred to as money coach), doesn’t have the same specialized training in individual aspects of investments and insurance.
+A financial coach (also referred to as a money coach), doesn’t have the same specialized training in individual aspects of investments and insurance.
 Instead, they work with clients to build financial stability by: